Hot Water Heater Thermostat

 You should have 120 volts, if not,

-replace the lower thermostat.
+replace the lower thermostat

-Other pages you might be intrested in.
+Other pages you might be interested in.

 Replacing a hot water heater thermostat - Step be step guide for replacing